truvhq/quickstart/README.md

 To access the app, open http://127.0.0.1:5000/ in your browser.

-# Run you first verification
+# Run your first verification
 ## Overview
-Quickstart app emulates the experience of an applicant going through a background check/income verification and visiting the applicant portal.
+The Quickstart app emulates the experience of an applicant going through a background check/income verification and visiting the applicant portal.

-Before using Citadel for verification, applicants filled out the form.
+Before using Citadel for verification, an applicant has filled out the form.

 To streamline the process and make employment/income verification easy and instant, we "hide" the form behind the button.